-Recently Google admited to being a victim of a sophisticated hack, obviously Google would be a potential hacking target as they have access to gmail, analytics, google data centres hold pretty much everything of relevance on the Internet but we all think of Google as being inpeneterable.
+Recently, Google admitted to being a victim of a sophisticated hack, obviously Google would be a potential hacking target as they have access to Gmail, analytics, google data centres hold pretty much everything of relevance on the Internet but we all think of Google as being impenetrable.
 Over the last year many have been moving over to Google and cloud computing as an easy way to store documents but if this is a target for hackers will we change the direction we were all moving in?

-I’m sure this isn’t the first time someone has tried to hack into Google but it seems this was a more succesful hack;
+I’m sure this isn’t the first time someone has tried to hack into Google but it seems this was a more successful hack;

 Google tells us that there was a “highly sophisticated and targeted attack” on its “corporate infrastructure” that resulted in the theft of “intellectual property.”